kinverarity1/lasio/docs/source/contributing.rst

 * Please feel free to contribute suggested changes.
 The easiest method is to fork lasio on GitHub and
-  `submit a pull request <https://github.com/kinverarity1/lasio/pulls>`__ against the "master" branch.
+  `submit a pull request <https://github.com/kinverarity1/lasio/pulls>`__ against the "main" branch.
 Don’t worry about getting all the details right, either way it’s still the most convenient way for me or other maintainers to see your changes in context.